jbalogh/schematic/README.md

-It's python so you can do whatever crazy things you want, and it's a separate file so you can keep local settings out of version control.
+It's python so you can do whatever crazy things you want, and it's a separate file so you can keep local settings out of version control. schematic will try to look for settings.py on the PYTHON_PATH and then in the migrations directory.
-Make sure settings.py is in your PYTHONPATH.

 Migrations are just sql in files whose names start with a number, like `001-adding-awesome.sql`.
 They're matched against `'^\d+'` so you can